architecture-first/boa-showcase/docs/programming/Overview.md

 <a href="https://tmaiapps.z13.web.core.windows.net/maze.html" target="_blank">![](images/Vision/Vision-AI-Maze.png)</a>

-The image above links to an AI Maze based on the same concepts supported in teh platform.
+The image above links to an AI Maze based on the same concepts supported in the platform.
-The Actors are built to be as smart as ants and will navigate a moving maze.
+The Actors are built to be as smart as ants and will navigate through a moving maze.
 They can see the information necessary to make decisions.
 They are smart and will work properly in any maze that provides the API that they use.

+Giving Actors the runtime information they need to process correctly is another principle in this approach.

 Applications can be this smart.
 This can eliminate many headaches that are due to integration with fragile happy path endpoints.